 Ah, the Flat White.
-5 years ago, you’d struggle to find one this side of the hemisphere, but now it’s everywhere; the very definition of third wave coffee.
-Smooth, velvety & strong, it’s a lovely drink - but exactly what makes it different to the humble Latte?
+5 years ago, you’d struggle to get one outside of Australia & New Zealand, but now it’s everywhere - the very definition ofthird wave coffee.
+Smooth, velvety & strong - it’s a lovely drink; but exactly what makes it different to the humble Latte?

 Both drinks consist of either a single or double measure of strong espresso, topped with a good helping of steamed milk - so where’s the distinction?

 The first thing you’ll notice is the difference in size.
 A Latte normally comes in at around 240 ml - whereas a Flat White should only really be around 160 ml(this can change depending on what country you’re in, but works as a general rule of thumb).